 Small groups are a great vehicle for people to grow spiritually.
 But, in order for people to grow in a group, they need to actually be in a group.
 If a church’s goal is to connect their congregation into groups, then a felt needs topic is very attractive.
 If you give people something they want to study, they will jump right in.
 If you offer something they “should” study, it may not go so well.

 Let me go on the record: Healthy, balanced small groups cannot live by felt needs topics alone.
 But, kicking off groups usually doesn’t go well with series on evangelism, stewardship, fasting, or other self-sacrificial studies.
 You need to establish your goal.
-If you want to increase the…Continue Reading
+If you want to increase the number of groups, then go felt needs….Continue Reading